Kiln Installation and Preorder Checklist

 - Remember that the kiln is putting out heat over a long period of time and that this could very well start a fire under certain conditions.

-- See dimensions.pdf for specific minimum dimensions needed for each kiln model.
+See General Dimension Drawings (on each kiln page) for specific minimum dimensions needed for each kiln model.

 - In any case, you will never go wrong in having a UL499 listing label on any appliance.
 Most building inspectors will accept this as adequate evidence of proper adherence to national safety standards.